gencGrudaAlsterspree/laravel-database-refactors/README.md

 > This package is an enhanced version of [`signifly/laravel-database-refactors`](https://github.com/signifly/laravel-database-refactors).

 The fork allows you to easily add database refactors to your Laravel app (just like the original).
-This fork tries to imitate the same behaviour as a migration file, using the `up` and `down` methods to refactor or rollback any refactoring made.
+This fork tries to imitate the same behaviour as a migration file, using the `up` and `down` methods to refactor or rollback any refactoring made, ultimately synchronising a refactor class with a migration file.

+### Why this fork?

+The original package does not distinguish between an upward and downward migration (rollbacks) by implementing one single method called `run`.
+It is also not possible to trace refactors that have run so far, as with migrations using `migrate:status`.
+Running multiple `artisan db:refactor --class=SomeRefactorClass` could be easily done by mistake.

+This fork tries to solve those problems by using a repository to keep track of all refactors that have been run.
+By adding a `refactor` method in the migration class, the migration class and the refactor class are synchronised without the need of putting a call to the refactor class somewhere in the migrations `up` or `down` method.
+When synchronised, all refactor classes are controlled with the migration commands.

 > This package supports Laravel 6.x and 7.x.